(please cite it if you use this essay)

 It is possible to hold to radical ideas of social and environmental justice as a scholar and academic, and to thrive within the university environment?
 Perhaps in the 1950s and 1960s, hard.
+The author of the map above, Bill Bunge, was such an example.
 Today, yes.
 But now there are multiple aspects of being ‘radical’.
 These include vision and personal politics, adapting to a changing audience, to different media in the internet age, and working in a rapidly changing political economy.
 I concentrate on three aspects particularly pertinent to scholarship.
 The third of these is relatively new in such debates.

 I think we need to break down ‘radicalism’ in the university context into three areas.
 The first is externally focussed research to promote and support justice.
 The ‘external’ mission (i.e. dealing with issues outside one’s immediate academic demands and surroundings) for a radical scholar, has evolved since the 1960s.
 The period has seen the decline of state socialism and the rise of neoliberal regimes that seek the maximization of utility, rather than equality.
 The work of radical scholars, opposed to free market capitalism, has anchors in several traditions of thought, particularly political economy.
 But in practice it includes supporting the vulnerable, environmental causes, justice in many forms, attacking corrupt regimes and institutions, and exposing hypocrisy particularly in capitalist regimes.
 The reaction to the McCarthyism in the US in the early 1950s (the second Red Scare with accusations of communism in US life), the civil rights movement, anti-War protests, and the other liberative social movements of the 1960s aided the introduction and acceptance of radical ideas towards the end of the decade.
 These included Marxism and feminism, that have worked their way into the universities where they have stayed and enriched them (Casenave 1988).
 This tradition is ongoing, strong, and while perhaps too concentrated in producing academic outputs (ideas in books, journals etc.) rather than in creating “spaces of hope” and better policy in society itself, it still has a great importance.
 A generation of radical scholars have practiced what Paul Robbins calls “wielding the hatchet” – exposing the darker secrets of colonialism, capitalism, greed and inequality.